-Lia Mice is a multidisciplinary artist whose works include experimental electronic music production, large-scale digital musical instrument design, live A/V performance, composition for film, interactive sculpture and academic writing.
+2021 Oram Award winner Lia Mice is a multidisciplinary artist whose works include experimental electronic music production, large-scale digital musical instrument design, live A/V performance, composition for film, interactive sculpture and academic writing.
 In her practice, Mice uses new technologies to explore relationships between the musical instrument and embodied performance.

-Mice's latest album The Sampler As A Time Machine is out on Objects Ltd on the 20th of May, 2022.
-Her unique productions are the result of years of studio experimentation with technology old and new including analog samplers, Max/MSP, self-hacked instruments and 8-track tape.
-Mice's all-hardware live AV sets incorporate self-designed instruments and live voice sampling with dancers and live visuals.
-Her high energy DJ sets explore the weirder side of electro, tech-noir, acid and experimental-pop.
-She has guested on NTS and Rinse FM, and co-hosts with A'Bear a monthly Threads Radio show called EastBlenders.
+Mice's latest album Sweat Like Caramel is out on Objects Ltd on the 20th of May, 2022.
+Her unique productions are the result of years of studio experimentation with technology old and new including analog samplers, Pure Data, self-hacked instruments and 8-track tape.
+Mice's all-hardware live A/V sets incorporate large-scale self-designed instruments and voice sampling with dancers and audio-reactive visuals.
+Her high-energy DJ sets explore the weirder side of electro, tech-noir, acid and experimental-pop.
+Mice has guested on NTS and Rinse FM, and co-hosts with A'Bear a monthly Threads Radio show called EastBlenders.